photovoltex/dotfiles/README.md

 git submodule update --init
 ```

-switch then your shell switch to the shell for the current session and reload the `.zshrc` file
+switch then your shell to zsh and reload the `.zshrc` file
 ```
 chsh -s $(which zsh)
 zsh